Climbing the Branches of Your Family Tree

 professionals, the advent and development of the railroad and much,

-The book is now out of print.
+The book is now sold out.
 However, it is now available on CD.
 CDs

-can be purchased at the Hackettstown Historical Society Museum.
+can be purchased for $8 at the Hackettstown Historical Society Museum.
 They

 can also be ordered by mail.
-All proceeds from the sale of the book
+All proceeds from the sale of the CD

 benefit the Hackettstown Historical Society.